 - Anti-inflammatory properties of curcumin, a major constituent of Curcuma longa: a review of preclinical and clinical research.

 - Efficacy of Turmeric Extracts and Curcumin for Alleviating the Symptoms of Joint Arthritis: A Systematic Review and Meta-Analysis of Randomized Clinical Trials

 - Safety and anti-inflammatory activity of curcumin: a component of turmeric (Curcuma longa).

 You get the idea.
 There's no shortage of research on curcumin.
-It's not only the most studied curcuminoid, but it is also the most abundant curcuminoid found inside the turmeric plant.
-The natural ratio of curcuminoids found in turmeric is approximately 77 percent curcumin, 17 percent demethoxycurcumin, and 3 percent bisdemethoxycurcumin.
+It's not only the most studied curcuminoid but it is also the most abundant curcuminoid found inside the turmeric plant.
+The natural ratio of curcuminoids found in turmeric is approximately 77% curcumin, 17% demethoxycurcumin, and 3% bisdemethoxycurcumin.

-Of course, curcumin is becoming increasingly popular and widely known as the potent active ingredient in turmeric.
-Touted as a miracle remedy for everything from inflammation and cancer due to its ability to help boost your cells’ resistance to damage and infection, there are even studies showing curcumin can assist your body in detoxification.
+There's no doubt that curcumin has become increasingly popular in recent years and is widely known as the potent active ingredient in turmeric.
+It's been touted as a miracle remedy for everything from inflammation to cancer due to its ability to help boost your cells’ resistance to damage and infection, and there are even studies showing curcumin can assist your body in detoxification.

-I've talked about curcumin quite a bit myself in the podcasts and articles including:
+I've talked about curcumin quite a bit myself in podcasts and articles, including:

 - Ben Greenfield’s Ultimate Supplement Guide – Your Complete Resource For Supplementing Choice, Timing, Dosing & More.